 If you don’t want people using excuses, asking this question also holds you responsible, to ensure their needs are addressed when they do ask for assistance.
 If you don’t, then they do have an excuse.

-Final Step: How To Get Teams To Accomplish Goals
+How To Get Teams To Accomplish Goals

-As stated earlier, those moments are critical debrief opportunities and set the expectation that no goal will disappear.
+As stated earlier, failure moments are critical debrief opportunities and set the expectation that no goal will disappear.
 Failure and success become objective metrics and teaching opportunities, whereas before failure was an amorphous void that couldn’t be measured or discussed.
 Failure and Success are BOTH teaching opportunities.
-Why did this fail & why did this succeed are equally powerful.
+The question “why did this fail” or “why did this succeed?” are equally powerful.